Dsmannight/Risk-Return-Analysis/README.md

 ## Usage

-The notebook is great for visuallizing what risk analysis would look like.
+The notebook is great for visuallizing what risk-return analysis would look like.
 This is not a form a fanacial advice but an example that could be studied for self practice.
 Here is a demo of what someone will see in the notebook.
 ![Demo](demo.png)

 ---